Independent Approximates provide a maximum likelihood estimate for heavy-tailed distributions: Introduction

 \section{Introduction}

-Heavy-tailed distributions play a crucial role in characterizing the statistics of complex systems and find applications in various fields, including finance, climatology, telecommunication, genetics, and more \cite{resnick_heavy-tail_2007}, \cite{merz_understanding_2022}, \cite{ibragimov_heavy-tailed_2015} and \cite{bradley_financial_2003}.
-These distributions possess tails that decay slower than the exponential distribution, making their estimation challenging but essential for diverse scientific and engineering studies.
-Several tail index estimators have been proposed in the literature, including Hill's estimator (1975), Pickand's estimator (1975), and Dekker's et al. (1989).
-While these estimators play a fundamental role in diverse scientific and engineering studies by addressing distributions with tails that decay slower than the exponential distribution, they are not without challenges.
-Since the estimator depends on the number of upper order statistics \( k \), determining the optimal number poses a challenge.
-Moreover, the sensitivity of the estimate to the choice of \( k \) further complicates the selection process.
+Heavy-tailed distributions play a crucial role in characterizing the statistics of complex systems and find applications in various fields, including finance, climatology, telecommunication, genetics, and more \cite{resnickHeavyTailPhenomenaProbabilistic2007}, \cite{merzUnderstandingHeavyTails2022}, \cite{ibragimovHeavyTailedDistributionsRobustness2015} and \cite{bradleyFinancialRiskHeavy2003}.
+Additionally, the Student's t distribution has been employed to model logarithmic returns in simulated markets \cite{granhaOpinionDynamicsFinancial2022}.
+These distributions have tails that decay slower than the exponential, producing outlier samples that cause some moments to diverge, which makes their estimation challenging.
+Various tail index estimators exist, but they are sensitive to the choice of the upper order statistics parameter $( k )$, making optimal selection difficult.